16 Discontinued Premium Ice Cream Flavors You'll Never See Again

 Ben & Jerry's Wavy Gravy

 The founders of the ice cream brand make no secret of their hippie roots, and one of their earliest flavors was a tribute to the Woodstock-era legend of the same name.
-The nutty caramel, cashew, and Brazil nut ice cream enhanced with roasted almonds and a chocolate hazelnut fudge swirl was in Ben & Jerry's repertoire from 1993 through 2001, and briefly resurrected in 2005.
+The nutty caramel, cashew, and Brazil nut ice cream enhanced with roasted almonds and a chocolate hazelnut fudge swirl was in Ben & Jerry's repertoire from 1993 through 2001, and was briefly resurrected in 2005.

 Häagen-Dazs Macadamia Brittle